gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -f, --fields x,y,z               Filter Output to a limited set of fields.
 Default is all fields for json,csv,yaml.
         --all-fields                 Show all fields present in the data.
         --wrap                       Wrap table columns instead hiding them when terminal is not wide enough.
-    -d, --dry-run                    Dry Run, print the API request instead of executing it.
+    -q, --quiet                      No Output, do not print to stdout -d, --dry-run                    Dry Run, print the API request instead of executing it.
         --curl                       Curl, print the API request as a curl command instead of executing it.
         --scrub                      Mask secrets in output, such as the Authorization header.
 For use with --curl and --dry-run.